hardwario/docs/tower/firmware-development/development-with-cli-tools.md

 :::caution

-This chapter will go over using multiple tools like **cmake** and **ninja**, it will also go over our command-line flashing tool.
+This chapter will go over using multiple tools like **CMake** and **ninja**, it will also go over our command-line flashing tool.
 There is a separate chapter on [**Firmware Flashing Tool**](../command-line-tools/firmware-tool.md) where you can learn how to install it.

 :::

 ## Installation

-You will need to install few tools so you will be able to build your project:
+You will need to install a few tools so you will be able to build your project:

 :::note